kit-data-manager/metadata-management-cookbook/src/general-questions.md

 <details class="faq-box">
   <summary>What is a metadata schema?
 Why is it important?</summary>

-A Metadata schema represents a template, which specifies the expected elements and how they are structured, such as attributes’ names, value types, rules, etc. Metadata schemas are actually files, which can be represented in various formats like [JSON](https://www.json.org/), [XML](https://www.w3schools.com/xml/xml_whatis.asp),...
+A metadata schema represents a template, which specifies the expected elements and how they are structured, such as attributes’ names, value types, rules, etc. Metadata schemas are actually files, which can be represented in various formats like [JSON](https://www.json.org/), [XML](https://www.w3schools.com/xml/xml_whatis.asp),...
 Using metadata schemas enables users to describe data with rich and structured metadata, enhancing the findability and reusability of the data.
 </details>
 <details class="faq-box">
   <summary>What is a metadata document?
 Why is it important?</summary>